varunjain203/varunshomelab/README.md

 This will:
 1. Create VMs in Proxmox using Terraform
-2. Setup the local repository server first
-3. Generate Ansible inventory
+2. Generate Ansible inventory
-4. Configure all nodes with Ansible using local repositories
+3. Configure all nodes with Ansible
-5. Set up the Kubernetes cluster
+4. Set up the Kubernetes cluster

-### 5. Access the Cluster
+### 4. Access the Cluster

 The kubeconfig will be available on the first master node: